AshleyAlpha/pitch/READMe.md

 ## Description

-This is a web application called "a 60 Seconds Pitches" which shows other users pitches that they already created and it will allow the user to create an account by signing up and then sign in to create or to post his/her own pitch. the user will also be able to comment on the pitch and also upvote and downvote the pitch.
+This is a web application called "a 60 Seconds Pitches" which shows other users pitches that they already created and it will allow the user to create an account by signing up and then sign in to create or to post his/her own pitch. the user will also be able to comment on the pitch and also upvote and downvote the pitch. here is a link to my website:  https://amapiches.herokuapp.com/

 ## Setup Installation